Dayal Nagar: Geography

 Dayal Nagar is located at 23.5881600°N 88.4013160°E.

 40% of the land is undeveloped and is used for cultivation, Typical crops are rice, wheat, mustard, jute and vegetables.
 Farmers of this area are famous for continuous production of different types of Vegetables throughout the year.
 5% of the land is ponds and lakes used for fish production.

-Economy

-Most of the people are dependent on cultivation and small capital business.
-Besides this, there are many people who secured their job in Govt.
-Services in WBCS, Engineer, School Teacher, Rail, Bank, Police etc.

 Transport

 Dayal Nagar is connected with Kolkata and the rest of the district by Bethuadahari Railway Station and NH-34.
 Buses operated by SBSTC, CSTC, NBSTC and many other private buses provide reliable means of road transportation.
 Long distance Buses connect Dayal Nagar to main cities of west Bengal, such as- Kolkata (130 km), Siliguri (445 km), Howrah (153 km), Coochbehar (569 km), Durgapur (185 km), Malda (189 km), Digha (325 km).
 The other means of road transport in the village include Rickshaws, Vans, Cycle, bikes, cars etc.

 Climate

 According to the Köppen climate classification System Dayal Nagar has a Tropical Wet and Dry or Tropical Savanna type climate.
 It features a long and hot Summer followed by- wet and humid Monsoon, cloudless and pleasant Autumn, mild and dry Winter, sunny and warm Spring.